project-chip/connectedhomeip/docs/PROJECT_FLOW.md

 an end, i.e. a definite scope.
 2. To categorize issues, denote broader efforts without a definite time scope.
 These projects might reflect or show burndown or percent complete, but are mostly used to view where effort is going.
-These projects' names are prefaced with

 Issues can belong to any number of projects, but should generally only belong to one of the task-tracking projects (the first type).